Macron, Trump in show of unity after defence row

 Defending his call during the week for a European army, he said: “It is unfair to have European security being assured by the US”.

-"We want a strong Europe.
-It’s very important to us to have a strong Europe," he said.

-Trump’s visit, which kickstarts two days of events marking the centenary of the end of World War 1 on Sunday, had looked set to be tumultuous after he fired off a tweet on arrival in Paris late on Friday berating Macron’s calls for a European army.
+Trump´s visit, which kickstarts two days of events marking the centenary of the end of World War 1 on Sunday, had looked set to be tumultuous after he fired off a tweet on arrival in Paris late Friday berating Macron´s calls for a European army.

 “President Macron of France has just suggested that Europe build its own military in order to protect itself from the US, China and Russia,” the US president tweeted, referring to remarks made by Macron three days earlier.